ingydotnet/project-tag/ReadMe.md

 I clone all my repos into `~/src/` including this one.
 I rename the dir `++` so it displays at the top and stands out.
 This repo contains tag-names, and anything related to that tag becomes a symlink in that dir.
-This allows you to easily assign multiple tags toa repo.
+This allows you to easily assign multiple tags to a repo.

 So simple.
 So powerful.
 Enjoy.